onap/sdc/docs/onboardingpackages.rst

 If the package is onboarded using the ETSI SOL001 v2.5.1 model, the structure of the supported CSAR package is as described in `ETSI NFV-SOL 004v2.5.1`_ csar structure option 1 i.e. CSAR containing a TOSCA-Metadata directory.

 The supported descriptor included in the package is aligned to `ETSI NFV-SOL 001v2.5.1`_.
-The tosca types defined in this version of the ETSI NFV-SOL 001 are used in the created VF (rather than the types defined in the SDC AID model).
+The TOSCA types defined in this version of the ETSI NFV-SOL 001 are used in the created VF (rather than the types defined in the SDC AID model).

 Note in relation to model selection: